justinethier/husk-scheme/docs/Continuations.markdown

 >
 >Appel's unpublished suggestion for achieving proper tail recursion in C uses a much larger fixed-size stack, continuation-passing style, and also does not put any arguments or data on the C stack.
 When the stack is about to overflow, the address of the next function to call is longjmp'ed (or return'ed) to a trampoline.
 Appel's method avoids making a large number of small trampoline bounces by occasionally jumping off the Empire State Building.

 But it turns out this is not necessary since Haskell already supports proper tail recursion.
 So as explained earlier, husk can just use higher order functions and CPS to implement continuations directly.
-If husk were implemented in C it would be much more difficult to implement an interpreter of equal complexity.
+This is one of the niceties of writing a Lisp in Lisp - if husk were implemented in C it would be much more difficult to implement an interpreter of equal complexity.

 It is possible that husk's continuation could have be written in a more clever, compact form.
 For example we may have been able to leverage the continuation monad as part of this implementation.
 But any compactness gains would come at the expense of readability.
 One of the main goals of this implementation is as a learning project, so it is undesirable to make the code *too* clever.
 As such it could always be used as a blueprint to implement Scheme in a lower-level form.

 ## Conclusion

-For me it is much easier to understand continuations now after having implemented support for them in husk.
-To really understand why continuations are such a general purpose concept it helps to look at them not only from the perspective of the application programmer, but to also consider how they are implemented in the Scheme runtime itself.
+To understand why continuations are such a general purpose concept, it helps to look at them not only from the perspective of the application programmer, but to also consider how they are implemented in the Scheme runtime itself.
+I understand continuations much better now after having implemented support for them in husk.

 Husk was my first major Haskell project, so please do not be too critical of the code presented here.
 It could probably be prettied up a bit and made more concise.
 But for the purposes of this project I tried to keep things as simple as possible.